MillerLabFTW/IntussusceptionAddon/README.md

 A [Blender](http://www.blender.org) add-on for generating Intussusception fractal vasculature for 3D printing and computational fluid dynamics simulations and modeling.

+Vascular networks designed with this add-on are featured in our [Nature BME paper](https://rdcu.be/b5tHy) on laser-sintered carbohydrate templates for patterning complex tissue architecture.

 ![MillerLab logo](Intussusception.png)